-Over two days online, you will experience what it is like to work on a Scrum Team from the perspective of a Scrum Master.
-If you’d like to see the format for the four 1/2 day sessions, please click here.
+Over two days (or 4 evenings – 4 session) online, you will experience what it is like to work on a Scrum Team from the perspective of a Scrum Master.

 We’ll take breaks often and your participation is expected over the two days.

 Here is what you may experience….